 We will be fair with crypto exchanges and give them a run for their money.
 To be fair, the alternatives are not perfect either.
 What should you do?
 As a first step, understand the differences.

 How to Invest in Bitcoins on Bitcoin Exchanges

 This is how most people invest in Bitcoins.
 As you probably know, Bitcoin is a digital currency, transacted through a distributed ledger.
 You can store and transact Bitcoins with a Bitcoin wallet.
-This is the revolution everybody is talking about, the blockchain magic (see further resources on blockchain here).
+This is the revolution everybody is talking about, the blockchain magic.
 The thing is, if you do not have Bitcoins yet, you can do nothing on the blockchain.
 You will need to buy Bitcoin first.
 And this is where Bitcoin exchanges come into the picture: they let you change your money to cryptos.
 This change does not happen “on the blockchain”.
 This is merely an exchange service provided by the crypto exchanges.

 Bitcoin exchanges are the best to try out crypto and play around

 Here is the good news.
-It is as easy as 1-2-3 to set up an account, deposit money, and trade on a Bitcoin exchange (see a good overview here).
+It is as easy as 1-2-3 to set up an account, deposit money, and trade on a Bitcoin exchange.
 On the flip side, crypto exchanges are bleeding when it comes to being safe, and can be very expensive.
 As such, we would encourage you to either use them for fun only or really wisely.

 Opening a Bitcoin exchange account is easy

 Brokerchooser is a stockbroker comparison site primarily.
 As such, we have not tested all of the Bitcoin exchanges.
 But, here are a few names for you to check: